What Are Clementines?

 When choosing clementines, pay attention to their color.
 Avoid fruits that appear bruised or green.
 The scent of a clementine can help you determine whether it's ready to eat.
 When ripe, clementines will give off a strong, citrusy scent.

 Clementines can also be frozen for long-term storage.
-Prepare them for freezing by peeling and placing segments on a baking sheet covered in wax paper.
+Prepare them for freezing by peeling and placing segments on a baking sheet covered in a wax paper.
 Freeze them for at least 15 minutes, then remove them from the baking sheet and place them in a plastic bag or other container.

 Here are a few ways to add clementines to your favorite snacks and meals: